 Gilson’s selection of color and grain size charts and gauges are standard tools used by geologists, civil engineers, soil scientists, and other technicians in the visual and textural field classification of soils.
-The charts are a guide for classification of size, shape, color, and density characteristics of soils from sands and gravels to silts and clays.
+The charts are a guide for the classification of size, shape, color, and density characteristics of soils from sands and gravels to silts and clays.
 Specific products were developed as classification tools in accordance with the U.S. Soil Conservation Service, the Unified Soils Classification System, and the Wentworth Grading Scale.

 - Munsell Soil Color Charts developed by the U.S. Soil Conservation Service classify soil colors and are also used in the classification of natural products such as rocks, archeological specimens, and more.